can-it/can-it/README.md

 - **Policy State** is a list of permissions defined for a principal, typically representing the currently authenticated user.

-- **ActionOperator** is an interface that has an `isMatch` method used to check whether the request action matches a specific permission action defined in the PolicyState object.
-The package currently supports two types of operators:
+- **Comparator** is an interface that has an `isAllowed` method used to check whether the request action/ri matches a specific permission action/ri defined in the PolicyState object.
+The package currently supports 3 types of comparators:
-- `EqualActionOperator`: This operator is used for comparing two actions for equality.
-It performs a simple string comparison to check if two RIs are exactly the same.
+- `EqualComparator`: This operator is used for comparing two values for equality.
+It performs a simple string comparison to check if two values are exactly the same.

-- `RelationActionOperator` is another operator provided by the `@can-it/core` package.
+- `RelationComparator` is another operator provided by the `@can-it/core` package.
 Let's take a look at the code example to understand how it works:

     ```typescript
-    const operator = new RelationActionOperator(
+    const comparator = new RelationComparator(
       ['create', 'edit', 'delete', 'get', '*'],
       {
         edit: ['get'], // The "edit" action allows performing the "get" action.